BestTimesToVisit.com Logo

 What are some local customs I should be aware of when visiting Kuwait City?

-Kuwait is a conservative society, so dressing modestly is important, especially for women.
+Kuwait is a conservative society, so dressing modestly is essential, especially for women.
 Public displays of affection are frowned upon.
 Ramadan is a significant period; during this month, eating and drinking in public during daylight hours is restricted.
-It's a good idea to familiarize yourself with these customs before your visit.
+Showing respect for these customs will enhance your experience.

-How easy is it to get around Kuwait City using public transport?
+How easy is it to get around Kuwait City using public transportation?

 While Kuwait City has a developing public transportation system, taxis are generally the most convenient and readily available option.
 Negotiate the fare beforehand, or use ride-hailing apps for a more transparent experience.
-Driving yourself is possible but can be challenging due to traffic, so consider the taxi option for ease of navigation.
+Driving yourself is possible but can be challenging due to traffic congestion.

-Are there any hidden gems or lesser-known places to visit in Kuwait City that aren't in typical guidebooks?
+Are there any hidden gems or lesser-known spots in Kuwait City that you would recommend?

 What safety precautions should I take as a solo female traveler in Kuwait City?

-While Kuwait is generally safe, it's always wise to be aware of your surroundings, especially at night.
+While Kuwait City is generally safe, it's wise to be aware of your surroundings, especially at night.
 Stick to well-lit and populated areas.
-Inform someone of your plans and itinerary.
-Using ride-hailing apps for transportation can offer an extra layer of security compared to hailing taxis on the street.
+Inform someone of your plans and whereabouts.
+Using ride-hailing apps instead of hailing taxis on the street can provide an extra layer of security.

 Ready to Plan Your Trip?